clarktrimble/ba-blog/content/blog/funhouse/index.md

 }
 ```

-One of these will be needed for each type of `proto.Column` used in the table.
+One of these is be needed for each type of `proto.Column` used in a table.

 ## The End

-Whew; a lot of code there!
+Whew; plenty of code there!
 I hope it helps to convey a sense about column-orientation.

-I think the rubber meets the road in the OnInput and OnResults callbacks.
+The rubber meets the road in the `OnInput` and `OnResults` callbacks.
 Both move blocks of data via the column-oriented `MsgCols` struct.

 ### Leaving Room for Improvement